 I employ registered BBS Associate MFTs in my practice.
 A BBS registered Associate Marriage & Family Therapist in the state of California is a masters level clinician working on the hours needed to sit for their exams and become licensed.
 Bringing both varied experience to the table, and ongoing training and continuing education, my associates are able to offer evening and weekend hours, and can see clients at sliding scale rates, based on availability and financial need.
 Associates’ caseloads are supervised by me weekly, and associates receive ongoing training in psychotherapy.

-I received my Bachelor of Arts degree in Sociology, with a minor in Gender, Women, and Sexuality studies from Occidental College in 2018.
-There, I was able to focus on the Sociology of Mental Health, focusing more on the accessibility of mental health resources and potential barriers that may prevent accessing those resources.
-In 2021, I completed my Master of Arts degree in Clinical Psychology from Antioch University, Los Angeles.
-While at Antioch University, I specialized in trauma studies, inspiring my work as a trauma-informed clinician.
+Elizabeth B. Taylor is a registered Associate Marriage and Family Therapist who earned a Bachelor of Arts degree in Sociology, with a minor in Gender, Women, and Sexuality studies from Occidental College in 2018.
+There, she focused on the Sociology of Mental Health, in particular the accessibility and potential barriers to mental health resources.
+In 2021, Elizabeth received her Master's degree in Clinical Psychology from Antioch University, Los Angeles.
+While at Antioch University, Elizabeth specialized in trauma studies, inspiring her work as a trauma-informed clinician.

-I have worked with survivors of trauma, specifically domestic and sexual violence, as well as various challenging circumstances like depression, anxiety, eating disorders, comorbid diagnoses, and relational issues.
-In addition, as a queer clinician, I know first-hand the importance of culturally sensitive and informed care, as it is vital to the facilitation of growth and healing.
-Thus, anti-racist, queer-affirming, and strength-based approaches have become an inherent part of my therapeutic approach.
-For more information, please give me a call at 424-325-5335, or send me an email.
+Elizabeth has worked with survivors of trauma, specifically domestic and sexual violence, as well as various challenging circumstances like depression, anxiety, eating disorders, comorbid diagnoses, and relational issues.
+As a queer clinician, Elizabeth also knows first-hand the importance of culturally sensitive and informed care, as it is vital to the facilitation of growth and healing.
+Anti-racist, queer-affirming, and strength-based approaches have become an inherent part of her therapeutic approach.
+For more information, please call her at 424-325-5335, or send her an email.

 Regina Hernandez is a Registered Associate Marriage and Family Therapist who received her Master's at Phillips Graduate Institute and is certified in Trauma-Focused Cognitive Behavior Therapy (TF-CBT).
 Regina trained at California Family Counseling Center (CalFam) where she worked with children, individuals, families, and couples.
 Regina's approach comes from a Narrative perspective, but she also incorporates Mindfulness, Cognitive Behavior Therapy (CBT), Gottman, and Imago.